pearswick/dumpany/README.md

    ```bash
    python dumpany.py
    ```
-3. Enter the company number when prompted
+3. Enter the company number when prompted, or a list of company numbers separated by commas
+4. Hit 'y' to confirm
 4. Documents will be downloaded to the dump directory